Chidi Iwuoma

-Iwuoma has also played in the National Football League (NFL) for the Pittsburgh Steelers, New England Patriots, St. Louis Rams and Tennessee Titans.
-He won Super Bowl XL over the Seattle Seahawks with the Steelers.
+Iwuoma has also played in the NFL for the Pittsburgh Steelers, New England Patriots, St. Louis Rams and Tennessee Titans.
+He won Super Bowl XL with the Steelers.

-Early years
+Early life

 Iwuoma's parents were Nigerian immigrants.
 Chidi Iwuoma attended Pasadena High School in Pasadena, California.
-He then attended the University of California, Berkeley where he played football.
-At California, Iwuoma returned kicks and punts while also playing cornerback.
+He then attended the University of California, Berkeley, where he played football for the California Golden Bears, returning kicks and punts while also playing cornerback.

 Chidi Iwuoma is a member of Iota Phi Theta fraternity.

 Professional career

 Detroit Lions

-Iwuoma signed with the Detroit Lions as an undrafted free agent following the 2001 NFL Draft.
+Iwuoma signed with the Detroit Lions as an undrafted free agent following the 2001 NFL draft.

 Pittsburgh Steelers

 Iwuoma primarily played on special teams while with the Pittsburgh Steelers.
 He earned a Super Bowl ring with the Steelers following the 2005 season.
 Iwuoma was elected the special teams co-captain for two consecutive seasons.
 In 2006, he underwent shoulder surgery but returned in time for pre-season camp.
 During the pre-season he suffered a concussion and was released on September 6.